 Our team members are the heart of our community and truly make a difference in the lives of our residents every day!

 Cedar Community is now officially a “Great Place to Work” certified company by Activated Insights, an independent research and consulting firm.
 The certification process evaluated more than 60 elements of team members’ experience on the job, including employee pride in the organization’s community impact, belief that their work makes a difference, and feeling their work has special meaning.
-Rankings are based on team members’ experiences throughout Cedar Community’s many divisions and campus locations in West Bend and Elkhart Lake.
+Rankings are based on team members’ experiences throughout Cedar Community’s many divisions and campus locations in West Bend and Elkhart Lake, Wisconsin.

 The results speak for themselves: